Second Seminole War: Treaty of Payne's Landing

 The situation grew worse.
 A group of European Americans assaulted some Indians sitting around a campfire.
 Two more Indians came up during the assault and opened fire on the European Americans.
 Three European Americans were wounded, and one Indian was killed and one wounded.
 In August 1835, Private Kinsley Dalton (for whom Dalton, Georgia, is named) was killed by Seminoles as he was carrying the mail from Fort Brooke to Fort King.
 In November, Chief Charley Emathla, wanting no part of a war, led his people to Fort Brooke, where they were to board ships to go west.
 This was considered a betrayal by other Seminoles.
 Osceola met Charley Emathla on the trail to Fort King and killed him.

 The Dade Battle

-White settlers massacred by the Seminoles.
-From an 1836 book.